bowniewk/DockerFlask/README.md

-##A simple API working in a Docker Container
+## A simple API working in a Docker Container

-We install Flask and expose some endpoints
+We install Flask and expose some endpoints:

+Currently